IntranelConsulting/mythic.nz/src/help/storybook-editor.md

 In this modal, select an image from your device or insert a URL.

 > While not required, it is a good idea to provide a description for the image that will be read by a screen reader, or displayed if the image doesn't load.
+>
+> Note: images dropped or pasted in will use their filename for this.

 The image is inserted at the location of the text cursor.
 Once placed, you can drag it to a new location in your document.
 Hover over an image to display its placement menu.